berkaybarisalgun/Advanced-URL-shortener/README.md

 ## QR Code Generation
-In addition to the core features mentioned earlier, the URL Shortener App offers a convenient QR code generation functionality.
-This feature allows users to generate QR codes for the shortened URLs, enabling easy sharing and quick access for users who prefer scanning QR codes.
-The QR codes can be generated for any created URL and can be downloaded or shared directly.
+In addition to the core features, the URL Shortener App offers QR code generation functionality.
+This feature allows users to generate QR codes for the shortened URLs, simplifying sharing and quick access for those who prefer scanning QR codes.
+QR codes can be generated for any created URL and can be downloaded or shared directly.

 ## How to Generate a QR Code